nemanjamalesija/x-shoppers-dream-e-commerce/README.md

 - Add product to cart and increase the amount of purchased products without depassing products on stock.
 - Count total price before checkout.

-Routing done with react router.
-State managed with multiple contexts and reducers.
-Fetching of data done with axios.
+- Routing done with react router.
+- State managed with multiple contexts and reducers.
+- Fetching of data done with axios.
+- Made fully responsive with media queries.
+- Typescript type checking.